open-runtimes/open-runtimes/docs/add-runtime.md

 }
 ```

-`timeout` is also an optional parameter to deal with, if you can handle it please do.
+`timeout` is also an optional parameter to deal with, if you can handle it, please do.
 Otherwise, it doesn't matter since the connection will simply be dropped by the executor.

 You must create two classes for users to use within their scripts.
 A `Request` Class and a `Response` class
 The `Request` class must store `env`, `payload` and `headers` and pass them to the user's function.